mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-The exiled duke is still the official representative of Velpare but the world is now effectively governed by five baronies, which oversee the world’s cities, agricultural districts and wildlife preserves.
+The exiled duke is still the official representative of Velpare but the world is now effectively governed by five baronies, which oversee the world's cities, agricultural districts and wildlife preserves.
 Ironically, Velpare was made capital of Cemplas one month after the coup, thereby promoting the exiled noble to the